anton-liauchuk/java-interview/spring.md

 Apart from the fact that it's used to indicate, that it's holding the business logic, there’s nothing else noticeable in this annotation; but who knows, Spring may add some additional exceptional in future.
 ###### Relative links:
 + https://stackoverflow.com/questions/6827752/whats-the-difference-between-component-repository-service-annotations-in

+## What-is-the-difference-between-service-and-bean
+@Bean annotation is method-level and is used in configuration classes to fine tune special bean and add it to IoC container. @Service annotation is class-level and is used to show Spring that this class has to be managed by IoC container.

 ## How to call a method after bean initialization?
 + afterPropertiesSet method;